 “She called us because she did not want to go through the whole hassle of the design process,” says Stolz.
 “There was a timing issue, a desire to go fast and when she saw our design in a book, she fell in love with it.
 It was a rendering in a book.
 It was not built, so she was the first one to build it.”

 The sleek design of the container with its diagonal glass facade appealed to the homeowner, but she was also motivated by the desire to minimize the use of new building materials and to recycle, which the c-Home design satisfies.
 The house was designed as phase one of a much bigger project, a farm where the homeowner plans to give classes in cooking and gardening.
 Next, she will build cabins on the property to house guests.
+To complement the sustainability-focused design, considering roofing services in Ludington for eco-friendly and durable roofing solutions can further enhance the overall environmental impact of the project.

 LOT-EK’s succinct timeline suited her agenda.
 With no design process involved, the entire construction took less than a year.
 “The 10 to 12 weeks of pre-fab is enough time for the property to prepare access needed and the foundation,” says Stolz.